 9. Froggy Gets Dressed

 This story is about a frog who keeps on forgetting a piece of clothing every time he goes out in winter.
 The simple and uncomplicated storyline is just enough for toddlers.
 The repetitive scenario and illustrations make it more fun for kids.
+It is also a great reminder for kids to make sure they dress well and remember all the things they need before going out.

 10. The Tiger who came to Tea

-Recommended as one of the greatest bedtime stories, this book is about a little girl named Sophie who is having a tea with her mother when a tiger shows up and joins them and exceeded his welcome.
+Recommended as one of the greatest bedtime stories, this book is about a little girl named Sophie who is having tea with her mother when a tiger shows up and joins them and exceeded his welcome.

 The story is entertaining and is fun to read aloud for your toddlers at night.
-The pictures are amusing and fun even thought the main character is a predatory animal, the pictures helped make the story fun and lighthearted.
+The pictures are amusing and fun even though the main character is a predatory animal, the pictures helped make the story fun and lighthearted.

 11. Kiss Good Night, Sam